mskwark/PconsC3/README.md

 # Running the software

 Before the first run, download and unpack the trained Random Forests in the same directory as the PconsC3 code.
 You should have six subdirectories named `tforest0, tforest1,...tforest5`.
-You can get them from [Google Drive](https://drive.google.com/folderview?id=0BxpeugdrylmAaGtmdlVaWXpIUkU&usp=sharing).
+You can get them from [Google Drive](https://drive.google.com/drive/folders/0BxpeugdrylmAaGtmdlVaWXpIUkU) or a [local mirror](https://share.ics.aalto.fi/project/pconsc2/pconsc3.forests.all.tar.xz) (378MiB).

 ```
 > tar -xJf pconsc3-forests.tar.xz